bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

       // First, we check the client's id to see whether they're player 1 or player 2 const player = (client.sessionId === this.state.player1.clientId) ? this.state.player1 : this.state.player2

-      player.pongX += data.x // Adjust the player's pong position. data is passed from the player; we'll code that soon.
+      player.racketX += data.move // Adjust the player's pong position. data is passed from the player; we'll code that soon.
     })
   }
 ```